demo-attachment-222-Group-29

 Accessibility of the website www.saltoinclusion.eu

-– The web page was performed in a responsive manner (content representation is customized to the screen resolution)
+– The web page has been designed in a responsive manner (content representation is customized to the screen resolution)

 – The pages have hierarchically structured content (H1>H2>H3 etc.)